mihai288/car_manager_app/README.md

 3. You can calculate money spent on a drive by entering KM driven and avg consumption
 4. App will show you from your last inputs an avg consumption of your drives and will tell bad consumption/normal consumption
 5. App will calculate money spent on drives and will output them on the first page
+6. App will save data only if you go in main menu and press save and exit (live update coming soon)